Early Orthodontic Treatment

+The American Association of Orthodontists recommends that most children have their first orthodontic appointment and screening by age 7.
+While this may seem young, there are some advantages to what is known as interceptive orthodontics.
 Early orthodontic treatment and diagnosis can guide erupting teeth into a more favorable position, preserve space for permanent teeth, and reduce the likelihood of fracturing protruded front teeth.
-Additionally, children at this age are perfecting critical skills speaking, chewing food, and maintaining patterns of good oral hygiene – these skills can be negatively affected by orthodontic issues.
+Identifying orthodontic issues early can also help children as they are perfecting skills such as speaking, chewing food, and maintaining patterns of good oral hygiene.

 This program lets us monitor the eruptive pattern of permanent teeth.
 We will notify your general dentist of any recommendations made during your visit.
 We normally see the patients on recall every 6-8 months to observe their progress as they grow.
 There is no fee for this program and it helps the orthodontist determine the optimum time to begin treatment and achieve the best possible result for your child.